jsenv/core/readme.md

 import imageUrl from "./img.png"
 ```

-As it's not standard, and will likely never be, it doesn't work in the browser without transformation.
-Using `import.meta.url` does work in the browser.
+As it's not standard, it doesn't work in the browser without transformation.
+However, `import.meta.url` does work in the browser.

 ```js
 const imageUrl = new URL("./img.png", import.meta.url)
 ```

-You can use both patterns to reference an asset in jsenv.
-Prefer the one relying on `import.meta.url` because it would work without transformation.
+You can use both patterns to reference an asset but prefer the one relying on `import.meta.url`.

 </details>